deneraraujo/pdi-bigquery/README.md

 1. Ensure you have installed Maven globally on your computer
 1. Open the pdi-bigquery folder in Microsoft Code
 1. Ensure you have the 'Language support for Java(tm) by RedHat' extension installed in Microsoft Visual Studio Code
-1. Go to the Tasks menu, and choose Run Build Task...
+1. Go to the Terminal menu, and choose Run Build Task...
 1. Run the 'verify' build task

 This will download all dependencies, and then build the project.